L2G-Solutions/tiendify-docs/docs/Customers API/authentication.md

 :::warning

-When calling the [Authorize Login endpoint](/docs/tiendify/authorize-auth-public-authorize-post), you must allow the use of credentials (cookies).
+For these cookies to be sent by the browser, you must allow the use of credentials (cookies).
 For example, when using Axios as HTTP client, make sure you set `withCredentials` option to `true`.

 :::